Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ### OSX:
 We recommend building the library from source.
 The simplest way is to download the source for wxWidgets.
-Then open %wxWidgetsDir%/Samples/minimal/minimal_cocoa.xcodeproj
+Then open %wxWidgetsDir%/Samples/minimal/minimal_cocoa.xcodeproj in XCode.
-You should be able to build and run this sample in XCode.
+You should be able to build and run this sample.
 It builds the wxWidgets library from source as part of its build process.
 Then you can edit the project settings to replace minimal.cpp with ModalWX.cpp.
 This will build the ModalWX app.